-International students who want to study in a regular program at Everest College must have a TOEFL score of at least 465 (paper-based) or 145 (computer-based) and pass the math section of the entrance evaluation with a minimum raw score of 13.
+International students who want to study in a regular program at Everest College must have a TOEFL score of at least 465 (paper-based) or 145 (computer-based) and pass the entrance evaluation examination.
+The TOEFL is not a substitute for all or any individual part of the general entrance exam.
+International students shall complete the TOEFL in addition to the same sections of the general entrance exam that all students are required to take.

-ADMISSION INQUIRIES
+ADMISSION INOUIRIES